geekq/workflow/README.markdown

 So, a workflow has a state.
 It can only be in one state at a time.
 When a workflow changes state, we call that a transition.
 Transitions occur on an event, so events cause transitions to occur.
-Additionally, when an event fires, other random code can be executed, we call those actions.
+Additionally, when an event fires, other arbitrary code can be executed, we call those actions.
 So any given state has a bunch of events, any event in a state causes a transition to another state and potentially causes code to be executed (an action).
 We can hook into states when they are entered, and exited